nagaraju-inturi/Informixgres/README.md

 - Note: This method is still experimental.
 Interface could be changed.
 - Note: This method requires clients to send password in clear text.
 It's recommended to enable SSL in informix.conf.

 You need to set `presto_external_auth_prog` parameter in informix.conf or `auth_prog` option in informix\_hba.conf.
-Prestogres runs the program every time when an user connects.
+Informixgres runs the program every time when an user connects.
 The program receives following data through STDIN:

 ```
 user:USER_NAME